-Sample answer: All of the hormonal IUDs have the same hormone in them, so the most common side effects are similar—irregular, unpredictable vaginal bleeding that usually becomes lighter over time and no bleeding at all for some users.
+Sample answer: All hormonal IUDs have the same hormone in them, so the most common side effects are similar—irregular, unpredictable vaginal bleeding that usually becomes lighter over time and no bleeding at all for some users.
 All of the IUDs have very low doses of hormones (significantly lower than other hormone-containing methods), and they don’t have estrogen so there are no estrogen-related side effects, such as breast tenderness.

 Additional counseling can include that the more LNG in an IUD, the more likely people are to have amenorrhea, with around 20% of Mirena and Liletta users, 12% of Kyleena users, and 6% of Skyla users having no periods after one year of use.
-Questions to understand if someone is hoping for menstrual suppression can help determine if an IUD with a higher dose of LNG might be a better fit, while someone who prefers not to have amenorrhea may prefer an IUD with a lower dose of LNG or a non-hormonal, copper IUD which will not affect timing of menses.
+Questions to understand if someone is hoping for menstrual suppression can help determine if an IUD with a higher dose of LNG might be a better fit, while someone who prefers not to have amenorrhea may prefer an IUD with a lower dose of LNG or a non-hormonal, copper IUD which will not affect the timing of menses.

 Does the amount of hormones change over time?

 Sample answer: Yes.
-The amount of hormone in each of the hormonal IUDs releases decreases over time, but even as the doses decrease, all of the IUDs continue to be highly effective at pregnancy prevention for the entire evidence-based duration of use.
+The amount of hormone in each of the hormonal IUDs releases decreases over time, but even as the doses decrease, all the IUDs continue to be highly effective at pregnancy prevention for the entire evidence-based duration of use.